Ingredients for 4 to 6 people

 - Salt & Pepper to taste

 Mix the lemon juice, olive oil, 1 heaped tablespoon of dried oregano in a bowl.
-Place the lamb on a tray and rub the lamb with salt and pepper.
+Place the lamb on a tray.

-After an hour, turn the lamb over and cover again.
+After 1 1/2 hours, turn the lamb over and cover again.
 Return to the oven and bake for another 2 hours.